 - Funding partner organizations that can amplify our collective impact

-- Informing consumers on the issues
+- Informing consumers about the issues identified in these guidelines

 The following topic areas define the scope of NCG’s advocacy activities, both ongoing and aspirational.
 Like any organization, NCG’s resources are not unlimited, which means NCG staff prioritize efforts in those areas where we believe NCG can have the greatest positive impact given available resources and political realities.
 We recognize that progress may not be achieved in all areas in any given year.
+NCG advocacy efforts are proactive versus reactive or performative, aiming for consistent, measured, ongoing investments of time and resources to build traction and sustain efforts on behalf of member co-ops and their communities.

 - Cooperative Business